Rupert Grint: 2012–present: Further work, theatre, and television

 Since 2019, Grint has starred as Julian Pearce in the Apple TV+ psychological horror series Servant.
 The series has been critically praised.
 In December 2021, the show was renewed for its fourth and final season.

-Grint will star in the Netflix anthology series Guillermo del Toro's Cabinet of Curiosities and in M. Night Shyamalan's thriller film Knock at the Cabin.
+Grint starred in the 2022 Netflix anthology series Guillermo del Toro's Cabinet of Curiosities and in M. Night Shyamalan's 2023 thriller film Knock at the Cabin.
 He also reunited with multiple cast members of the Harry Potter film series for an HBO Max special, Harry Potter 20th Anniversary: Return to Hogwarts, which premiered on 1 January 2022.

+In 2025, Grint starred in Ed Sheeran's music video for song "A Little More."

 Personal life

 Grint has been in a relationship with actress Georgia Groome since 2011.
-They have a daughter, Wednesday, born in May 2020.
+They have two daughters, born in May 2020 and April 2025.

-Amidst the 2009–10 influenza pandemic, Grint contracted H1N1 swine flu and suffered mild illness.
-He took part in the 2012 Summer Olympics torch relay, carrying the flame through Hendon in northwest London to outside Middlesex University.

 He joined Instagram in November 2020, posting a photo of himself holding his newborn daughter.
 He reached one million followers within four hours and one minute of creating his account, breaking the previous Guinness World Records title for the fastest time to reach one million followers on the platform.

+As Grint's earliest ambition was to be an ice cream man, he bought an ice cream van with the money he earned from the Harry Potter series and sold ice cream to local customers.

+He took part in the 2012 Summer Olympics torch relay, carrying the flame through Hendon in northwest London to outside Middlesex University.
 Grint is a keen football fan and an avid supporter of Tottenham Hotspur.